 I started using SVHS deck-to-deck editing but quickly took to using Adobe Premier 4.2 back in the early 1990s.
 From there I went on to Final Cut Pro and Avid Media Composer, but still use whatever tools are necessary to get the job done.
 That's not limited to video editing.
 You'll often find open windows of Adobe After Effects, Apple Compressor, and DVD Studio Pro.
-But it doesn't stop there.
-I'm often found behind the audio console, running a teleprompter, setting up camera and lighting for a shoot, and setting up or troubleshooting any of the equipment that may have issues.
+I'm also often found setting up the camera and lighting for a shoot as well as setting up or troubleshooting any of the equipment that may have issues.
 I'm not afraid to take something apart that isn't doing what it should.

 I've always loved audio.
 Music, voice-over, sound effects, foley.
 It's just another art form, manipulated and contoured for the ear.
 I had a very short run performing and recording with a couple of bands.
 I've even been able to get hand hands dirty with my own recordings, but mostly engineering voice-over work.
 Some day the world will notice me for my untapped character voices.

 Things started out when I recorded my brother's band on an 8-channel audio console fed into a cassette recorder.
 Around that time, my VO career started with a PSA for Safe Rides, an organization giving no-questions-asked rides home to other young adults.
 Fast forward to more recent gigs like mixing and recording audio for commercials and training videos, mixing and recording the multi-piece band at church, recording and mastering a 12-CD set of relaxing music and guidance for a local hospital, or my own voice-overs for webcasts and commercials.

 0:00 – Sherri Shepherd, LUXHAIR Wigs promo

 0:13 – Michael Strahan, VO for T.I.P.S. video